The Pearl of Hillside

-The Pearl of Hillside (formerly Symphony at Aria is a 198-certified bed Medicaid/Medicare-participating for-profit facility providing nursing services to residents of Hillside and Cook County, Illinois.
-The Center is located at:
+The Pearl of Hillside (formerly Symphony at Aria) is a 198-certified bed Medicaid/Medicare-participating for-profit facility providing nursing services to Hillside and Cook County, Illinois residents.

 4600 North Frontage Rd.

 In addition to providing skilled nursing care, the (former Aria Symphony) facility also offers post-acute care along with:

 - Pulmonary care